 Ingredients

-- 1 pound of squid cleaned and cut into rings (about 1/2 kilo)
+- 1 pound raw or thawed squid cleaned and cut into rings

-- juice from 1 lemon or enough milk to fully cover the squid
+- juice of 1 lemon or enough milk to cover the squid

 Instructions

-- When the squid has finished tenderizing, drain off the liquid.
-Dry the squid with paper towels.
-You don't want any extra moisture.
+- When the squid has marinated, drain off the liquid and dry the squid with paper towels.
+Any extra moisture will prevent the squid from getting very crispy later.

-- When the oil is hot, prepare the squid one piece at a time by dunking it in the first bowl of the flour mix, then in the milk bowl, then in the second bowl of the flour mix.
+- While the oil is heating, bread the squid one piece at a time.
+Dunk it in the first bowl of the flour mixure, then in the milk, then in the second bowl of the flour mixture.

 Notes

-- For extra tender calamari make sure to marinate the squid in either milk or lemon for at least 30 minutes before frying.
-If using milk you can marinate for a few hours — even overnight.
-With lemon juice, limit the time to 30 minutes or they’ll cook from the acid.
+- For extra tender calamari, marinate the squid in milk or lemon juice for 30 minutes before frying.
+If using milk, you can marinate for a few hours--up to overnight.
+With lemon juice, don't marinate for more than 30 minutes, or they'll cook from the acid.

-- For gluten-free fried calamari simply substitute chickpea (garbanzo) flour.
-They’re delicious!
+- For gluten-free fried calamari, substitute chickpea (garbanzo) flour.
+They're delicious!

 - These are best served immediately, but you can eat leftovers for up to two days.
 Store in the fridge in a sealed container and reheat in a hot oven for a few minutes.Â